 We hope that this list helps you to find the “right hoodie” more than just defaulting to the “best hoodie.”

-Editor’s note: This article is not sponsored content, and all reviews were done at the discretion of the writer and independent of input from the brands featured here.
+Editor’s note: This article is not sponsored content, and all reviews were done at the discretion of the writer and are independent of input from the brands featured here.
 If you have any questions or want more information about the hoodies listed above, please email [email protected].
+We are committed to finding, researching, and recommending the best products.
+We earn commissions from purchases you make using the retail links in our product reviews.
+Learn more about how this works.

 Ryan Tipps is Managing Editor for ActionHub and has experience in a variety of digital and print media.
 Ryan lives along the Blue Ridge Mountains, is an avid hiker, backpacker and runner and has been a part of the wilderness search and rescue community since 2005.